williamjacksn/hymns/README.md

 * Print pages 1&ndash;2 to replace pages 1&ndash;2 in your existing copy.
 * Print pages 55&ndash;70 to replace pages 55&ndash;58 in your existing copy.
 * Print page 83 to insert at the end of your existing copy.

+## Downloaded files

+Any files that need to be downloaded to generate the final PDF will be saved in a directory named `.local/cache` inside the current directory.
+If files already exist in the cache folder, they will not be downloaded again.